chung-leong/react-seq/examples/swapi/README.md

 }
 ```

 Note that this is a *synchronous* generator.
-All the fetch requests are fired at the same time and not one after
+All the fetch requests are fired at the same time--not one after
 another.
 They could potentially be handled simultaneously if HTTP2 multiplexing is available.

 `fetchList` retrieves the paginated list in a loop: